genesluna/ads-cesmac/data-structures/binary-trees/example/README.md

 ![before and after picture afer values deletion"](assets/image05.png "before and after picture afer values deletion from AVL Tree")

-All the diagrams were created by the print_tree_diagram function contained in both trees classes
+All the diagrams were created by the print_tree_diagram function contained in both trees classes and all the images are from the terminal while executing the script.